 Listening Books provide audiobooks for people who find it difficult to read due to illness or disability through an online and postal service.
-They are launching a brand new project this September and Alison Weir wishes to lend her support to it, as they have many of her books in their library.
+They are launching a brand new project this September and I wish to lend my support to it, as they have many of my books in their library.
 Through this new project, they are expanding their service to offer audiobook mini libraries to hospices throughout the U.K..
 The mini libraries are completely free of charge to the hospices, and comprise a fantastic range of fiction and non-fiction titles by bestselling authors and the biggest names in the publishing world.
 Listening Books are creating a web page about their hospice project, so anyone who is interested in supporting it can find out more at http://www.listening-books.org.uk/hospice-project.aspx.

-Alison visited the Isle of Man for an event in support of the Isle of Man Fund for the Blind.
-Listen to Alison's interview with Geraldine Jamison (above right) at http://www.manxradio.com/blog.aspx?id=49543&blogid=14864.
+I visited the Isle of Man for an event in support of the Isle of Man Fund for the Blind.
+Listen to my interview with Geraldine Jamison (above right) at http://www.manxradio.com/blog.aspx?id=49543&blogid=14864.